alistairuk/ttn_mapper_seeeduino/README.md

 ## Adding the device to The Things Network

-These instructions are for TTN V2 as at the time of creation TTN Mapper is not yet compatible with TTN V3.
-This will no doubt change in time.
+These instructions have been updated for TTN V3 console.

 Before stating it is worth testing your Seeeduino with the help of the code on the [Seeeduino LoRaWAN Wiki page](https://wiki.seeedstudio.com/Seeeduino_LoRAWAN/).